الموسيقى الأمازيغية والفلكلور المغربي - Amazigh Music and Moroccan Folklore

 Rif Music and Northern Morocco

-Characteristics of Iznasen Music
+Features of Iznasen Music

+Iznasen music is one of the most famous musical styles in the Rif region.
 It is characterized by its lively rhythms and distinctive melodies, often accompanied by traditional instruments such as the drum and the flute.
+Rural Singing Styles Rural singing varies between emotional and enthusiastic songs, mainly expressing the daily life and struggles of the people.

 Music of the Middle Atlas and High Atlas